Federal and state regulations require that students meet certain academic standards to be eligible for financial aid. The basic standards are:

 Learning Support Limit

 Students can receive aid for up to 30 attempted semester hours of remedial or developmental coursework.
 Transfer credits will be included in the total hours of eligibility.
-All attempts including withdrawals, repeats, unsatisfactory and PR grades count toward this maximum.
+All attempts including withdrawals, repeats, unsatisfactory, P and PR grades count toward this maximum.
 Federal aid for a student who has exceeded this maximum will be based on college level courses only.
 This time limit cannot be appealed.